adamtow/cronios/documentation.md

 ![Cronios runs great in Split View on the iPad](https://atow.files.wordpress.com/2018/12/ivborw0kggoaaaansuheugaadgaaaajucayaaad194waaaacxbiwxmaaastaaaleweampwyaabc-2-1-1.png?w=1280)

 ### How Long Can Cronios Run?
 Unfortunately, There is no definitive answer. iOS is very much of a black box when it comes to how it handles background processing.
 I've personally seen Cronios run for four hours straight before stopping unexpectedly.
 I've had other instances where Shortcuts gives me a cryptic error (-9806) while terminating Cronios after just ten minutes.
 Now that you can be [notified within minutes of Cronios stopping](#cronios-watcher), however, your uptime will be much higher throughout the day.
-Your experience may vary.
 Let the community know how long you can get Cronios to run!

 >Note: Remember, your cron jobs and shortcuts will not execute if Cronios is not running.

->With Keep-Alive Beep and Cronios Watcher enabled, I was able to get a runtime of 204 minutes on my iPhone.
-My longest uptime on the iPad was nearly 4 hours.
+With Keep-Alive Beep and Cronios Watcher enabled, my longest runtime streak on an iPhone X was 204 minutes.
+My longest uptime on the iPad was four hours.

 ### Battery Life
 Battery life is a concern if you're going to be running Cronios in continuous monitoring mode for long stretches of time.
 When Cronios is active, it's constantly pinging itself and evaluating the crontab several times a minute.
-With great automation power comes the tradeoff of diminished battery life, so get that extra long charging cable cable and stay plugged in!
+With great automation power comes the tradeoff of diminished battery life, so get that extra long charging cable for your iPad or [one of the new iPhone Smart Battery Cases](https://9to5mac.com/2019/01/15/apple-officially-releases-smart-battery-cases-for-iphone-xs-max-xr-with-qi-charging-support/) and stay powered on!

 >All the better to have a [croncut that reminds you of your battery level](https://routinehub.co/shortcut/1370) throughout the day!

-With the **Keep-Alive Beep** and the **Cronios Watcher** script, you can even lock your device and have Cronios continue to run in the background beyond the usual 2-3 minutes for apps.
+With the **Keep-Alive Beep** feature enabled, you can even lock your device and have Cronios continue to run in the background beyond the usual 2-3 minutes for apps.
+If the iPhone were to suspend Shortcuts or if there was an unrecoverable error,  **Cronios Watcher** will notify you within minutes that you will need to relaunch Cronios.

 ***

 <span id="running-other-shortcuts" class="section-header"></span>
 ## Running Other Shortcuts Outside of Cronios
 Remember Cronios is a shortcut itself and is designed to run indefinitely until it is terminated by the user or iOS.
-You should be aware of the times and situations when you can run other shortcuts at the same time as Cronios.
+If you want to run other shortcuts while Cronios is running, read on.

 Whether or not a shortcut outside of Cronios will run depends on where and how the shortcut was invoked: